 Visiting Sizergh: What you need to know

-In line with government guidance, Sizergh's house, garden, café, shop, secondhand bookshop and estate remain open.
-A limited number of house tickets are available from 10am Thursday to Sunday, on a first come, first served basis.
+Sizergh's house, garden, café, shop and countryside estate are open.
 In this article you’ll find everything you need to know about what to expect when you arrive.

-The 1600 acre parkland, children's wild play trail, house, gardens, shop, secondhand book shop and café are open.
+The 1600 acre parkland, house, gardens, shop, café and wild play area are open.

-There are picnic tables available for your use.
-Please help us spend less on waste removal by taking your rubbish home with you.
+There are picnic tables available for your use in the car park and next to the orchard.
+Please just remember to take your rubbish home with you.

 There are nine designated parking bays for disabled visitors in the main car park.
 These are on a firm, tarmac surface and are closest to the garden entrance.

-A disabled toilet can be found next to the garden entrance.
+A disabled toilet can be found on the right hand side of the path leading down to the garden from the visitor centre.

 Essential Companion card – The Essential Companion card makes it simple to bring one or two carers or companions with you, free of charge.
 Just show the card when you arrive, and your carer(s) or companion(s) won’t need to pay an entry fee.
 If you don’t have an Essential Companion card, you can still bring carers or companions for free – the card just makes it quicker and simpler for you.